WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README.md

 t.hideturtle()
 ```

 The turtle will automatically be in the middle of the screen so that's where the time will be displayed.
-We get the turtle to display text using the turtle ```write()``` function with whatever we want to display inside the brackets.
-But *there is a problem* - which is that the turtle will only display a string, and the variables containing the hours, minutes and seconds are *numerical*.
+We get the turtle to display text using the turtle ```write()``` function and put whatever we want to display inside the brackets.
+But *there is a problem* - which is that the turtle ```write()``` function will only display a string, and the variables containing the hours, minutes and seconds are *numerical*.
 So, before we can use them for our digital clock, we need to convert these variables into string variables.

 ## Do you remember how to do this?